 \section{Abstract}

-The recent surge in federated data-management applications has brought forth concerns about the security of underlying data and the consistency of replicas in the presence of malicious attacks.
+The recent surge in federated data management applications has brought forth concerns about the security of underlying data and the consistency of replicas in the presence of malicious attacks.
 A prominent solution in this direction is to employ a permissioned blockchain framework that is modeled around traditional Byzantine Fault-Tolerant (\BFT{}) consensus protocols.
 Any federated application expects its data to be globally scattered to achieve faster access.
-But, prior works have shown that traditional \BFT{} protocols are slow and this led to the rise of sharded-replicated blockchains.
+But, prior works have shown that traditional \BFT{} protocols are slow.

+This has led to the rise of sharded-replicated blockchains.
 Existing \BFT{} protocols for these sharded blockchains are efficient if client transactions require access to a single-shard, but face performance degradation if there is a cross-shard transaction that requires access to multiple shards.
-However, cross-shard transactions are common, and to resolve this dilemma, we present \RingBFT{}, a novel meta-\BFT{} protocol for sharded blockchains. \RingBFT{} requires shards to adhere to the ring order, and follow the principle of process, forward, and re-transmit while ensuring the communication between shards is linear.
-Our evaluation of \RingBFT{} against state-of-the-art sharding \BFT{} protocols illustrates that \RingBFT{} achieves up to $25\times$ higher throughput, easily scales to nearly $500$ globally distributed nodes, and achieves a peak throughput of $1.2$ million txns/s.
+As cross-shard transactions are common, to resolve this dilemma, we present \RingBFT{}, a novel meta-\BFT{} protocol for sharded blockchains. \RingBFT{} requires shards to adhere to the ring order, and follow the principle of process, forward, and re-transmit while ensuring the communication between shards is linear.
+Our evaluation of \RingBFT{} against state-of-the-art sharding \BFT{} protocols illustrates that \RingBFT{} achieves up to $18\times$ higher throughput, gracefully scales to nearly $500$ globally distributed nodes, and achieves a peak throughput of $1.2$ million transactions per second.